isleofcode/style-guide/general-and-javascript-style-guides.md

 });
 ```

 - Use const for most variable declarations.
 Use let in cases where you need to re-assign a value.
-User var almost never;
+Use var almost never;

 - Forward declare as much as possible.
 So instead of: